postsharp/postsharp-emails/Markdown/CommonTasks/ct2.md

                     }
                 }
                 this._userName = value;
             }
         }
     }
 }
 ```

-Metalama has actually reinforced the check on our behalf ensuring that there is a clear distinction between a null value being passed to the property and a simple space making it easier to diagnose errors.
+Metalama reinforces the check, ensuring a clear distinction between a null value being passed to the property and a simple space, making it easier to diagnose errors.

-Metalama has a wide range of pre-built contracts that you can use in situations like this where it is necessary to ensure that fields, properties, parameters or return values meet certain conditions.
-In every case all you need to do is add the relevant attribute to you code in the correct place and Metalama will add the necessary additional code at compile time.
-Examples include phone, email and credit card number checks to name but three.
+Metalama has a wide range of pre-built contracts that you can use in situations where it's necessary to ensure that fields, properties, parameters, or return values meet certain conditions.
+In every case, all you need to do is add the relevant attribute to your code in the correct place, and Metalama will add the necessary additional code at compile time.
+Examples include phone, email, and credit card number checks.

-Doing this manually is time consuming and it can be prone to error.
-Metalama removes the chore of writing repetitive code, makes your intention clearer to anyone else who reads your code at a later date and leaves you safe in the knowledge that it will just work as it should when required.
+Doing this manually is time-consuming and can be prone to error.
+Metalama removes the chore of writing repetitive code, makes your intention clearer to anyone else who reads your code later, and ensures that it will work as expected when required.

 <br>

-If you'd like to know more about Metalama in general then visit our [website](https://www.postsharp.net/metalama).
+If you'd like to know more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

 You can learn more about Metalama contracts [here](https://doc.postsharp.net/metalama/patterns/contracts).